 If it seems lethargic and mostly quiet then having another bird around

 may perk it up.
-We have seen canary
+I have seen canary

 fanciers buy a hen canary for their singer and put it into the same cage with